wuchris-ch/better-lyrics/STYLING.md

   line-height: var(--blyrics-line-height);
   position: relative !important;
   z-index: 1;
-  transition: top var(--blyrics-lyric-scroll-duration) var(--blyrics-lyric-scroll-timing-function) 0s;
+  transition: transform var(--blyrics-lyric-scroll-duration) var(--blyrics-lyric-scroll-timing-function) 0s;
   padding-top: 2rem;
-  padding-bottom: 2rem;
+  padding-bottom: 0;
 }
 ```

 This sets the overall appearance of the lyrics container, including typography, positioning, and scroll behavior.
 The `isolation: isolate` property creates a new stacking context to prevent z-index issues with other page elements.
+Note that scrolling is achieved via `transform` for better performance.

 ## 5. Styling Individual Lyric Lines